murphynd/MadLibs-in-C/README.md

 TO-DO:

-Form controller
+Form controller -
-story controller
+story controller - add Razor
-Build a form
-looks for parts of speech
-directory for story page
+Build a form - nouns, adjectives, adverbs, exclamations, and so on looks for parts of speech directory for story page